 We focus on three public primary schools: Meali, Losirwa, and Oldeani and the Hope School for Girls and Boys, an independent non-profit school

 Tanzania’s public school system is extensive, but most facilities are rudimentary, particularly in rural areas.
 The government provides some teachers, some buildings, and a tiny budget for miscellaneous items.
 Primary school, K-VII, and now secondary school is required – for both boys and girls.

-The people of these communities live in extreme poverty and cannot afford even the most basic classroom necessities like books and desks to augment what the government provides.
+The people of these communities live in extreme poverty and cannot afford the most basic classroom necessities like books and desks to augment what the government provides.
 Friends of Meali International’s approach has been to “adopt” a school, give it a boost in infrastructure in ways that would have taken the community and government decades to accomplish, then maintain our relationship by providing a variety of ongoing support programs.
 Once a school is in “maintenance mode” we focus our capital improvement efforts on a different school.

 Infrastructure improvements include: providing textbooks and desks; adding classrooms and renovating existing ones; creating housing for the teachers so they can live close to the school; building latrines; establishing a student center with kitchen, dining hall, library, computer center, solar power where there is no electric; large water cisterns that catch rain water, as well as smaller items like projectors, copy machines, etc.

 Public secondary school is available only to students who pass National Exams at the end of Standard (Grade) VII.
 The first year of secondary school has some one time expenses and is taught entirely in English.
 We try to address these issues as well.

-Friends of Meali’s work is currently focused on three public primary schools: Meali, Losirwa, and Oldeani and the independent non-governmental school Hope Girls and Boys School.
-All are in the rural north of Tanzania, while the Hope School for Girls and Boys is in Arusha.
+Friends of Meali’s work is currently focused on three public primary schools: Meali, Losirwa, and Oldeani and the independent non-profit school the Hope School for Girls and Boys.
+Three are in the rural north of Tanzania, while the Hope School for Girls and Boys is in Arusha.
 We are also building a fourth school near Losirwa, the Lucas Mhina primary school.

-Losirwa We have now completed our large projects at Losirwa, including classrooms, teacher housing, student center, and latrines and have gone into phase two.
+Losirwa Primary School We have now completed our large projects at Losirwa, including classrooms, teacher housing, student center, and latrines and have gone into phase two.